Home

 If you find a credit bureau that does not, apply for credit with an institution that uses this credit bureau and not with the ones with negative histories on you.
 Most of the large credit card issuers subscribe to the major credit reporting agencies, but you may be able to find a smaller institution that subscribes to the credit bureau you want.

-5) Apply for a secured card if your income is less than $1,000 a month.
+5) Apply for a credit card with no credit history if your income is less than $1,000 a month.
 If your total income from all sources is less than $1,000 a month, it may be difficult for you to get an unsecured credit card unless you score very high on all the other credit criteria and show that you can pay your debts from adequate assets.

 However, to obtain even secured credit cards, you will generally need to show some income.
 The income does not need to be from a job.
 Pension or other retirement benefits, income from investments, or alimony may be sufficient.